abs-yy/old_homepage/README.md

   Famous extremophiles are bacterial species, such as the radiotolerant Deinococcus radiodurans<sup>1</sup>, capable of tolerating >5000 Gy gamma rays.
 Single cell organisms, compaired to multi-cell species, have relatively higher tolerance since they do not have tissues comprised from differentiated cells.
 However, several species have been reported to have high capabilites compaired to general eukaryotes.

 ## Tardigrades
   We have been focusing on the ecdyozoan animal, Tardigrades.
 Terrestrial Tardigrade species are famous for their capabiliteis of tolerating complete desiccation, a phenonemon called anhydrobiosis.
 Anhydrobiosis is on of a latent state of life (Cryptobiosis); others include cryobiosis (low tempretures), anoxybiosis (low oxigen levels), osmobiosis (Osmotic pressure), and Chemobiosis (high levels of toxins), which tardigrades are capable of entering all states.
-Anhydrobiotic individuals are known to tolerate various environmental states, i.e. high and low pressures and tempreture, alchohols, ultraviolet lights, radiation, and even vacume space.
+Anhydrobiotic individuals are known to tolerate various environmental states, i.e. high and low pressures and tempreture, alchohols, ultraviolet lights, radiation, and even vacumue space.
+  As tardigrades are a "non-model organism", studies on these organisms were limited to zoological and ecological methods.
+The first rearing method for tardigrades were established at 2009 by Atsushi Suzuki for the *Milneisum tardigradum* (currently *Milnesium inseptum*), and was followed by Daiki D. Horikawa for *Ramazzottius varieornatus*.
+Establishment of rearing methods enabled more sophisticated studies, such as omics analysis.
+One of the first omics based studies were conducted on *R. varieornatus* and had identified several tardigrade specific anhydrobiosis related genes.
+Now, the genome and transcriptome assemblies  have been published.
+These data have allowed a phylum-wide analysis of the conservation of anhydrobiosis related genes.

+## Research aims

 ---------